sanjass/sanjass.github.io/_posts/2019-07-02-linux_book.md

 comments: true
 title: Linux book recommendation and fun facts
 ---
-## Linux book recommendation and fun facts

-Hey everyone, this is my first post and I'll try to keep it short and sweet.
+Hey everyone!
+This is my first post and I'll try to keep it short and sweet.

 I want to share one of the most useful books for self-learning Linux command line that I came accross.
 Unsurprisingly, it is called **The Linux Command Line** by *William E. Shotts, Jr*, and is available for free.